Cynthia McKinney

-Cynthia Ann McKinney (born March 17, 1955) is an American politician, academic, and conspiracy theorist.
+Cynthia Ann McKinney (born March 17, 1955) is a former American politician.
 As a member of the Democratic Party, she served six terms in the United States House of Representatives.
 She was the first African American woman elected to represent Georgia in the House.
 She left the Democratic Party and ran in 2008 as the presidential nominee of the Green Party.
 She ran for vice president in 2020 after the Green Party of Alaska formally nominated her and draft-nominated Jesse Ventura for president.

-She is currently a professor in Political Science at North South University in Bangladesh.
+McKinney served in the Georgia House of Representatives from 1988 to 1992.
 In the 1992 election, McKinney was elected in Georgia's newly re-created 11th district, and was re-elected in 1994.
 When her district was redrawn and renumbered due to the Supreme Court of the United States ruling in Miller v.
 Johnson, McKinney was elected from the new 4th district in the 1996 election.
-She was re-elected twice more without substantive opposition.
-McKinney was defeated by Denise Majette in the 2002 Democratic primary.
-Her defeat was attributed to some Republican crossover voting in Georgia's open primary election, which permits anyone from any party to vote in any party primary and "usually rewards moderate candidates and penalizes those outside the mainstream."
+She was re-elected twice more without substantive opposition, but was defeated by Denise Majette in the 2002 Democratic primary.

-After her 2002 loss, McKinney became a vocal supporter of conspiracy theories about the September 11 terrorist attacks.
 McKinney was re-elected to the House in November 2004, following her successor's run for Senate.
 In Congress, she unsuccessfully tried to unseal FBI records on the assassination of Martin Luther King Jr. and the murder of Tupac Shakur.
 She continued to criticize the Bush administration over the 9/11 attacks.
 She supported anti-war legislation and introduced articles of impeachment against President Bush, Vice President Dick Cheney, and Secretary of State Condoleezza Rice.

-She was defeated by Hank Johnson in the 2006 Democratic primary.
-In the March 29, 2006, Capitol Hill police incident, she struck a Capitol Hill Police officer for stopping her to ask for identification.
-She left the Democratic Party in September 2007.
-Members of the Green Party had attempted to recruit McKinney for their ticket in both 2000 and 2004.
-She eventually sought and won the Green Party nomination in the 2008 presidential election receiving 161,797 votes (0.12% of the votes cast nationwide).
+McKinney sought re-election in 2006, but was defeated by Hank Johnson in the Democratic primary.
+In a March 29, 2006, Capitol Hill police incident, she struck a Capitol Hill Police officer for stopping her to ask for identification.
+McKinney left the Democratic Party in September 2007.
+She eventually sought and won the Green Party nomination in the 2008 presidential election, receiving 161,797 votes (0.12%) nationwide in the general election.